wep4you/heimdall-kustomize/Readme.md

 ## Install with Argo CD

-Use a central repository which links to all Apps which has to be deployed, and add the App desciption there, or deploy the App for heimdal manually.
+Use a central repository which links to all Apps which has to be deployed, and add the App desciption there, or deploy the App for heimdall manually.
-Find a sample in my [App of Apps Repo](https://github.com/wep4you/k8s-apps.git), there is also sample definition for the [Heimdal App](https://github.com/wep4you/k8s-apps/blob/main/local/heimdal.yml)
+Find a sample in my [App of Apps Repo](https://github.com/wep4you/k8s-apps.git), there is also sample definition for the [Heimdall App](https://github.com/wep4you/k8s-apps/blob/main/local/heimdall.yml)

 ## Install manual with kubectl